microsoft/react-native-code-push/README.md

 #### [Sign up With App Center](https://appcenter.ms/signup?utm_source=CodePush&utm_medium=Azure) to use CodePush

 # React Native Module for CodePush
+> [!WARNING]
+> React Native CodePush won't support new Architecture.
+In order to use this plugin on React Native versions starting from 0.76 you will need to [opt out](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here#opt-out) from new architecture.
+>
 *Note: This README is only relevant to the latest version of our plugin.
 If you are using an older version, please switch to the relevant tag on [our GitHub repo](https://github.com/microsoft/react-native-code-push) to view the docs for that particular version.*

 ![Switching tags](https://user-images.githubusercontent.com/42337914/57237511-0835de80-7030-11e9-88fa-64eb200478d0.png)